 As required, the report provides financial information on the net interest income and valuation changes associated with U.S. participation in the IMF.
-The data on the financial implications of U.S. participation in the IMF vary over time, and may be positive or negative for any given quarter or year.
-For example, negative net interest income could arise when U.S. interest rates (associated with financing U.S. transactions with the IMF) are higher than the Special Drawing Right (SDR) 1 interest rate (which is the basis for the rate that the IMF pays the United States for the use of U.S. financing).
+These data vary over time, and may be positive or negative for any given quarter or year.
+For example, negative net interest income could arise when U.S. interest rates (associated with financing U.S. transactions with the IMF) are higher than the Special Drawing Right (SDR)1 interest rate (which is the basis for the rate that the IMF pays the United States for the use of U.S. financing).
 Negative valuation changes can occur when the U.S. dollar strengthens relative to the SDR.

-Economic theory suggests that the fluctuations on interest rates or exchange rates should not result in either net gains or net losses over time as exchange rates among major currencies are generally expected to move inversely with interest differentials.
+Economic theory suggests that the fluctuations in interest rates or exchange rates should not result in either net gains or net losses over time as exchange rates among major currencies are generally expected to move inversely with interest rate differentials.
 According to this theory, the currency of a country with a lower interest rate is expected to appreciate against the currency of a country with a higher interest rate in an amount that would offset the interest differential.
-In practice, however, changes in exchange rates and differentials in interest rates rarely fully offset one another for any given period.
+In practice, however, changes in exchange rates and interest rates differential rarely fully offset one another for any given period.
 Hence, the computations reported below reflect substantial fluctuations, with significant gains or losses often arising for any given period in time.